-Thank you for supporting the cooperation between IEEE 802 and 3GPP.
+Thank you for supporting the cooperation between IEEE 802.11 and 3GPP.

 We noticed that the scope of the recent study item (SI) for the 5G New Radio Unlicensed (5G NR-U) includes frequency bands both above and below 6 GHz.
-IEEE 802 notes that the 802.11ax technology is specified as a multi-band technology to cover frequencies up to 7.125 GHz, which includes the 6 GHz band.
-IEEE 802 understands that the regulations for this new band is not clear yet.
-However, it is beneficial for both IEEE and 3GPP to coordinate specification efforts to ensure a fair and an efficient access to the 6 GHz band and possibly providing a joint input to the regulators as a result of studies.
+IEEE 802.11 notes that the 802.11ax technology is specified as a multi-band technology to cover frequencies up to 7.125 GHz, which includes the 6 GHz band.
+IEEE 802.11 understands that the regulations for this new band is not clear yet.
+However, it is beneficial for both IEEE and 3GPP to coordinate specification efforts to ensure a fair and an efficient access to the 6 GHz band.

-To facilitate our cooperation, IEEE 802 proposes to have a joint workshop with 3GPP to coordinate our efforts for the 6 GHz band.
+To facilitate our cooperation, IEEE 802.11 proposes to have a joint workshop with 3GPP to coordinate our efforts for the 6 GHz band.

-The objectives of the workshop are as follows:
+The objectives of the workshop could be as follows:

+To share information on future technology plans for the 6 GHz band.

-To define the coexistence methodology to be used for the 6 GHz band by the 3GPP and the IEEE.
+To assess the coexistence of our technology plans for the 6 GHz band.

-To evaluate the possible impacts of no action.

-To agree on a fast communication channel between the 3GPP and the IEEE 802.11.
+To consider developing an effective communication channel between the 3GPP and the IEEE 802.11 WGs.

+Any potential topics arising from the perspective of 3GPP.

 IEEE 802 looks forward to a continued, productive exchange with 3GPP.